An Investigation of Multi-feature Extraction and Super-resolution with Fast Microphone Arrays: Data-Driven Multi-Feature Extraction

 \subsection{Learning Model Architecture}

-Our machine learning model consists of a neural network comprised of two primary modules: a convolution module and a transformer module.
+Inspired by previous work \cite{zerveas2020transformerbased, baevski2020wav2vec}, we construct a unified signal encoder comprised of a convolution module and a transformer module.
 The convolution module employs three layers of 1-D strided convolution along the temporal dimension for feature encoding.
 We apply GELU activation between each pair of convolution layers.
-The convolutional module outputs a compressed 10-channel latent representation.
+The convolutional module outputs a 10-channel latent representation.
 Before passing the latent representation into the transformer, we apply an additional convolution to the latent representation, pass the output through a GELU activation function, and then sum it with the original latent representation.
-The operation was introduced to capture a more expressive set of attributes at two different levels of abstraction.

-We pass the enriched latent representation into a 2-layer transformer encoder block.
-To connect the transformer output with the subsequent classification and regression layers, we use self-attention pooling \cite{safari2020selfattention}.
-The pooled output is directed either to a classification head for texture discrimination or to a regression head for predicting position and velocity.
-Collectively, the convolution and transformer modules serve as a unified signal encoder.
+We pass the enriched latent representation into a 2-layer transformer encoder block, followed by self-attention pooling \cite{safari2020selfattention}.
+The pooled output is sent to a classification head for texture discrimination or a regression head for estimating position or velocity.
+The linear, monolayer output head produces either a texture class via softmax, an $(x,y)$ position vector, or a velocity value, depending on the task.